diku-dk/futhark-website/blog/2024-12-20-most-used-tokens.md

 solution we decided
 upon](https://futhark-lang.org/blog/2016-12-09-two-syntax-design-problems.html#array-indexing)
-is for the lexer to produce a different token, `INDEXING` when a `[` follos an identifier.
+is for the lexer to produce a different token, `INDEXING` when a `[` follows an identifier.
 And indeed, we find 3626 occurrences of `INDEXING` in the token list.
 This still doesn't quite add up, but we also use a similar trick to detect `#[` (for [attributes](https://futhark-lang.org/blog/2020-06-28-attributes-in-futhark.html)),